Psychotherapist ~ central Oxford & Stanton St. John

 APPOINTMENTS & FEE

 The central Oxford consulting room is at 15 Hollywell Row in the Central Oxford Osteopathy clinic.
 This is a one or two minute walk from Frideswide Square, Oxford Rail Station and Said Business School.
 There are plenty of bike racks at the station and numerous free one hour parking bays on St Thomas' Street opposite the clinic.
-Longer term parking is available at Oxpens car park and the station car park.
+Longer term parking is available at the nearby Oxpens and Westgate car parks, and the station car park.

 Alternatively, the Stanton St. John consulting room is two miles beyond the city boundary.
 Stanton St. John is the peaceful village north east of Oxford.
 There are quiet cycle and walking paths to surrounding towns and villages, as well as free street parking and a secure bicycle locking location.
 The 108 and 118 buses run to the village from Bicester, Beckley, Boarstall, Cowley, Horspath, Horton, Headington, Forest Hill, Littleworth, Waterperry, Wheatley and central Oxford.
 Unfortunately this bus service could be cut so please check its status if you need it.
 Counselling for Headington and Marston locals is particulary convenient, it's a fifteen minute drive away.
 If you are looking for a local psychotherapist near Wheatley do contact me to see if my practice is the right place for you.